Cat and Dog Fleas Control in New Jersey

 In order to effectively control an infestation, the fleas must be removed from not only from the pet but also the home.
 Removal of fleas from the pet is not enough.
 Immature fleas that have developed into adults and remain hidden in the rugs, carpeting, or outside will simply jump onto the pet and cause a re-infestation.
 It does help to shampoo the animal because it removes dried blood and skin flakes, which are food for the flea larvae.

 For effective control, the home must also be treated, primarily in areas most frequented by your pets as the eggs and larvae are developing there.
 Vacuuming is important to help resolve a flea infestation, but it is not enough.
 Vacuuming removes only eggs and food sources from the carpet.
 Larvae curl up around carpet fibers and pupae stick to the carpet.
 It is best to restrict pet access from areas hard to treat like crowded garages and work areas in order to limit the areas to be treated.
 Shed and dog houses should be treated at the same time.

 If you are concerned about cat fleas or dog fleas in your home, call or contact Cowleys Pest Services today for a free inspection and estimate.
-We offer pest control services throughout Mercer, Ocean, Monmouth, Middlesex County, including Toms River, Brick, Trenton, Piscataway, Old Bridge, Middletown, Princeton Junction and the surrounding area.
+We offer pest control services throughout Mercer, Ocean, Monmouth, Somerset, & Middlesex County, including Toms River, Brick, Bridgewater, Piscataway, Old Bridge, Middletown, Princeton Junction and the surrounding area.